Voice Connections

 codecs?array[codec object]The supported audio/video codecs

-experiments?array[string]The received voice experiments to enable
+experiments?array[string]The received voice experiments or selected experiments to use

 Protocol Type